 Antonio Cardinal Bacci

-Posted in CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, GOD ALONE!, I BELIEVE!, QUOTES for CHRIST, QUOTES of the SAINTS, QUOTES on FAITH, QUOTES on FREE WILL, QUOTES on MEDITATION, QUOTES on PRAYER, QUOTES on THE LIGHT of CHRIST, The FAITHFUL on PILGRIMAGE, The WORD
+Posted in CHRIST the LIGHT, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, GOD ALONE!, I BELIEVE!, QUOTES for CHRIST, QUOTES of the SAINTS, QUOTES on FAITH, QUOTES on MEDITATION, QUOTES on PRAYER, QUOTES on WILL (Reasonable or Superior), The FAITHFUL on PILGRIMAGE, The WORD

 Quote/s of the Day – 23 September – Who is this